Lcadman/AdaptiveHoneypot/README.md

 ### Prerequisites

 - Python 3.7 or higher
-- Cloud provider CLI (AWS, Azure, or similar) for managing honeypot instances
+- Cloud provider for managing honeypot instances (Fabric was used in this instance)
-- Docker (optional, for containerized deployment)
-- Virtual environment tools (e.g., `venv` or `conda`)
+- Virtual environment tools

 ### Setup